Diaphania indica: Distribution and ecology

-As implied by the common names, the caterpillar larvae of this moth are a frequent agricultural pests.
-It is perhaps most noticeable as a pest of cucumbers, but this seems more due to the widespread production of these than to the moth's preferences; D. indica is quite polyphagous and prefers other Cucurbitoideae (which are not as widely grown though) to cucumbers.
+As implied by the common names, the caterpillar larvae of this moth are frequent agricultural pests.
+The species is perhaps most noticeable as a pest of cucumbers, but this seems more due to the widespread production of these than to the moth's preferences; D. indica is quite polyphagous and prefers other Cucurbitoideae (which are not as widely grown though) as cucumbers.
 Typically, the leaves of the food plants are eaten.

 Host plants are usually eurosids and include: